top of page

 Biology and pictures

-My name is Guillaume CORREA PIMPAO, I am a biologist by training, with a master's degree in systematics and evolution, specializing in biodiversity and tropical ecosystems.
+My name is Guillaume CORREA PIMPAO, I am a biologist, with a master's degree in systematics and evolution, specializing in biodiversity and tropical ecosystems.

-I have always been passionate about forests and animals in the tropics - with a particular interest in reptiles and amphibians.
-Over time, I have also turned my attention to other groups: insects, birds, mammals, botany...
+I have always been passionate about the forest and animals of tropical environments, with a particular interest in reptiles and amphibians.
+Over time, I have also turned my attention to other groups: insects, birds, mammals, botany…

-At the same time, I discovered photography and video.
-And it was a no-brainer.
+In parallel, I discovered photography and video.
+And it was a natural fit.
 Since 2020, images have become a natural extension of my curiosity: a way to capture, tell, and share what I experience and observe in the field.

-After completing my studies, in 2023 I moved to a place that has fascinated me since childhood: French Guiana.
-Upon my arrival, I began working at CNRS-LEEISA, and more specifically, on the Amazonian Experimental Ecology Platform.
-There, I bred and studied several species of amphibians, including the famous dyeing poison dart frogs, to study their behavior and genetics.
+Following my studies, I moved in 2023 to a place that has felt familiar to me since childhood: French Guiana.
+Upon arrival, I began working at CNRS-LEEISA, specifically on the Amazonian Experimental Ecology Platform.
+There, I raised and studied several amphibian species, including the well-known poison dart frogs, to investigate their behavior and genetics.

-Today, I've chosen to combine my two passions - naturalism and videography - to create visual stories for you and the guyanese environment.
-Through WILDFRAMES, I develop projects alongside institutions, private organizations, scientists, and filmmakers, whose goal is to promote the guyanese biodiversity.
+Today, I've chosen to combine my two roles, naturalist and videographer, to create visual narratives for you and for the benefit of the Guyanese environment.
+Through WILDFRAMES, I develop projects alongside institutions, private organizations, scientists, and filmmakers, all with the aim of showcasing Guyanese biodiversity.

 Portrait of photographer and videographer Guillaume CORREA PIMPAO